For the Birds Radio Program: Woodpeckers

 What do you mean when you say bird?
 If you show most people a picture of a warbler or an oriole, they’ll instantly label it a Bird.
 But if you show them a picture of a Mallard, they’re more likely to call it a duck.
 Geese, swans, eagles, owls, and herons are every bit as much birds as robins and sparrows, but people always identify them more specifically.

 Woodpeckers are another group people seldom refer to merely as birds.
-They’re so easy to recognize by their posture, their long, strong beak, and their habit of sitting on tree trunks that even the most urbane person would recognize one as a woodpecker–from the tiny downy woodpecker to a huge one atop a Macy’s parade float with deformed feet and wings, such as Woody Woodpecker.
+They’re so easy to recognize by their posture, their long, strong beak, and their habit of sitting on tree trunks that even the most urbane person would recognize one as a woodpecker–from the tiny downy woodpecker to the huge one atop a Macy’s parade float with deformed feet and wings, known as Woody Woodpecker.

 Woodpeckers are a fairly homogenous group as far as birds go.
 Most of them have black and white plumage–the only exception in the Northland is the flicker, which is mostly brown.
 The sexes of all our woodpeckers can be determined by markings on the head–usually males have some red or yellow.
 In the case of the flicker, the adult female lacks a mustache mark which is present on males and all juveniles.
 Pileateds can be told by a mustache mark, too–it’s red on males and black on females.

 Woodpeckers all have massive skulls–at least compared to other birds–and their brains are encased with strong membranes.
 Of course, you’d need that kind of protection, too, if you spent your days slamming your face into trees.
-Woodpecker nostrils are covered by bristle-like feathers to keep saw dust out, and they have zygodactylous feet, which have only two toes facing forward, like Walt Disney birds, and two toes behind for extra support when perched vertically.
+Woodpecker nostrils are covered by bristle-like feathers to keep saw dust out, and they have zygodactylous feet, which have only two toes facing forward, and two toes behind for extra support when perched vertically like parrots and Walt Disney songbirds.
 The only exceptions are the three-toed woodpeckers, which are missing the hind toe altogether–one of the front toes is reversible for those times when the bird needs more support.